 She is a specialist in pediatric ophthalmology, with a particular focus on Retinopathy of Prematurity (ROP).
 As a mother of two, her commitment to ROP is fueled by the profound impact early intervention can have in preventing blindness and offering a lifetime of vision for children.
 She finds deep fulfillment in witnessing the long-term effects of her work—seeing former preterm infants she treated not only walking and talking but also reading the eye chart and thriving in school.

-With the support of multiple research grants, including a generous award from the Knights Templar Eye Foundation, she emphasizes outcomes-based research in ROP.
-She is an editorial board member for the Journal of the American Association for Pediatric Ophthalmology and Strabismus (AAPOS) and serves on the steering committee for SIBA (Stop Infant Blindness in Africa), a larger initiative dedicated to mitigating the impending ROP epidemic in Sub-Saharan Africa in collaboration with local colleagues.
-In acknowledgment of such efforts, she was named among the Top 40 Under 40 by the Association of Women Surgeons in 2022.
+With support from multiple research grants, including generous awards from the Knights Templar Eye Foundation and the Blind Children’s Center, she focuses on outcomes-based research in ROP.
+She is an associate editor for the Journal of the American Association for Pediatric Ophthalmology and Strabismus (AAPOS), a board member of the Illinois Society for the Prevention of Blindness (ISPB), and part of the steering committee for SIBA (Stop Infant Blindness in Africa), a collaborative initiative with local colleagues addressing the looming ROP epidemic in Sub-Saharan Africa.

 Yvonne E. Vaucher is a Neonatologist and Professor of Pediatrics at the University of California, San Diego.
 She received her medical degree from Yale University School of Medicine and her master’s in public health from Johns Hopkins School of Hygiene and Public Health.
 Dr. Vaucher’s research interests include neurodevelopmental outcomes